staabm/phpstan-todo-by/README.md

 The comment can expire by different constraints, examples are:
 - by date with format of `YYYY-MM-DD` matched against the [reference-time](https://github.com/staabm/phpstan-todo-by#reference-time)
 - by a semantic version constraint matched against the projects [reference-version](https://github.com/staabm/phpstan-todo-by#reference-version)
-- by a semantic version constraint matched against a Composer dependency (via `composer.lock`)
+- by a semantic version constraint matched against a Composer dependency (via `composer.lock` or [`virtualPackages`](https://github.com/staabm/phpstan-todo-by#virtual-packages) config)
 - by ticket reference, matched against the status of a ticket (e.g. in JIRA)

 see examples of different comment variants which are supported: